I. Eligibility

 2.2.
 Quarter-Finals, Semi-Finals and Finals

-Each Hearing of Quarter-Finals will have a duration of about sixty (60) minutes.
+Each Hearing of Quarter-Finals and Semi-Finals will have a duration of about sixty (60) minutes.
 Each party will have thirty (30) minutes for its presentation.
-Each Hearing of Semi-Finals and Finals will have a duration of about ninety (90) minutes.
+The Final will have a duration of about ninety (90) minutes.
 Each party will have forty-five (45) minutes for its presentation.

 2.3.
 Scope of Pleadings